gparmer/a_series_of_tubes/v.md

 - thus we want to locate our servers close to the clients,
 - that you can tell way too much about a web server and about your own IP from public tools,
 - that an entire system helps us translate from human-readable terms to machine (router-understandable) terms,
-- that routers need to be pretty intelligent in how they "forward" data, and
+- that routers need to be pretty intelligent in how they "forward" data,
+- that distributing servers is quite commonplace, as is somehow co-locating them, and
 - that even the simplest systems to use (enter URL, hit enter!) are quite complex.

 Welcome to CS, the rabbit-hole goes deep!